 If you’re building your photography career, you should look into hiring models to work for TFP.
-This means time for prints.

 It’ll help both you and the model build your portfolios.
 This applies whether you’re looking to do fashion photography, family portraits, or weddings.
 You’re going to need a portfolio to show potential clients.

 Here are the best ways to find the perfect TFP models to work with on your next project.